fibo/.software/README.md

 $ [ -f ~/.bash_profile ] && grep 'source ~/.software/etc/profile' ~/.bash_profile || echo 'source ~/.software/etc/profile' >> ~/.bash_profile && source ~/.software/etc/profile
 ```

 Otherwise you can add manually these lines to your *.bash_profile*.
-Note that if you are using *.software* from a graphical environment rather than a remote server login shell, you should use *.bashrc* file instead.
+Note that if you are using *.software* from a graphical environment rather than a remote server login shell, you should edit *.bashrc* file instead.

 ```bash
 ################################################################################